Afyonkarahisar: Modern times

-During the First World War, British prisoners of war who had been captured at Gallipoli were housed here in an empty Armenian church at the foot of the rock.
+During the First World War, British prisoners of war who had been captured at Gallipoli were housed there in an empty Armenian church at the foot of the rock.
 During the Greco-Turkish War (1919-1922) campaign (part of the Turkish War of Independence) Afyon and the surrounding hills were occupied by Greek forces.
 However, it was recovered on 27 August 1922, a key moment in the Turkish counter-attack in the Aegean region.
 After 1923 Afyon became a part of the Republic of Turkey.

 The region was a major producer of raw opium (hence the name Afyon) until the late 1960s when under international pressure, from the US in particular, the fields were burnt and production ceased.
 Now poppies are grown under a strict licensing regimen.
 They do not produce raw opium any more but derive morphine and other opiates using the poppy straw method of extraction.

 Afyon was depicted on the reverse of the Turkish 50 lira banknote of 1927–1938.

 Economy

-The economy of Afyonkarahisar is based on agriculture, industries and thermal tourism.
+The economy of Afyonkarahisar is based on its marble and pharmaceutical industries, tourism, as well as agriculture from its rural population.

-Especially its agriculture is strongly developed from the fact, a large part of its population living in the countrysides.
-Which stimulated agricultural activities greatly.

 Marble

 Pantheon, Rome.
-White Docimian marble is used on the floor and some of the columns such as the two protruding columns of the main apse.
-The white Docimian color on the floor is very dominant.
+White Docimaean marble is used on the floor and some of the columns such as the two protruding columns of the main apse.
+The white Docimaean color on the floor is very dominant.

 Afyonkarahisar produces an important chunk of Turkish processed marbles, it ranks second on processed marble exports and fourth on travertine.
 Afyon holds an important share of Turkish marble reserves, with some 12,2% of total Turkish reserves.

 Historically marble from Afyon was generally referred to as "Docimeaen marble" due to the place where it was mined, Docimium.
 Afyon has unique marble types and colors, which were historically very renown and are unique to Afyon such as "Afyon white", historically known as "Synnadic white", "Afyon Menekse", historically known as "Pavonazzetto", and "Afyon kaplan postu", a less popular type.